Best Reima Rain Gear

 I really love the stirrups on this suit too.
 Reima’s rain bibs, and the rain gear from most companies we own, has a standard elastic stirrup; the stirrup on this suit are made of silicone so it’s more durable and it sticks in place on the bottom of a boot better!
 (Also as the one that usually puts these on for my younger kids, it cleans up easier so mom’s hands don’t get as dirty).

 Schiff Rain Jackets

 The Schiff rain jackets from Reima are very high quality.
-I’ll admit a little skepticism that 2-layer rain gear would truly hold up to what these kids throw at their gear (I prefer 2.5 or 3-layer gear), but these jackets are waterproof, windproof, seam-sealed, and breathable and I definitely recommend them.
+I’ll admit a little skepticism about trying 2-layer rain gear (I prefer 2.5 or 3-layer gear for all my stuff and lean that way for the kids’ gear also), but these jackets are waterproof, windproof, seam-sealed, and breathable and I definitely recommend them.